-3. Deadline for Filing Dispositive Motions: September 14, 2012
+3. Deadline for Filing Dispositive Motions, including Daubert Motions: January 7, 2013

-Dispositive motions may be filed and served by any party on any date up to the deadline set above.
-All dispositive motions must be accompanied by supporting briefs.
-All responses to any dispositive motion must be filed and served within 21 calendar days of service of the motion.
+Dispositive motions and motions challenging expert witnesses may be filed and served by any party on any date up to the deadline set above.
+Any such motion must be accompanied by a supporting brief and any other supporting documents.
+All responses must be filed and served within 21 calendar days of service of the motion.
 Any reply by the movant must be filed and served within 10 calendar days of service of the response.
 The parties may not modify this schedule without leave of court.